clamsproject/aapb-annenv-entitylinking/docs/manual-gui.md

 $ docker build -t link-annotator .
 ```

-The -t option gives a tag to the image, if you do not add a tag the image created will have a obscure name like a146e25431ee, which is hardly convenient.
+The -t option gives a tag to the image, if you do not add a tag the image created will have an obscure name like a146e25431ee, which is fine, but hardly convenient.
 You do not have to use `link-annotator` as the name, any name will do as long as it meets certain conditions like being all lowercase.

 Run the container as follows (this can be from any directory):